Hudson County Attorney

-Mediation, Collaboration, or Litigation?
+Mediation, Arbitration, Collaboration, or Litigation?

 There are several options for couples to obtain a divorce.
 Mediation is required in New Jersey, so couples must attempt to resolve issues through mediation when it is possible.
 The collaborative law approach uses communication and cooperation to reach agreements regarding property division, child custody, and other issues.
-These methods are generally less stressful, less time consuming, and more cost effective for our clients.
+These methods are generally less stressful, less time consuming, and more cost-effective for our clients.

 We help clients resolve issues, such as:

-What Are The Grounds for Divorce?
+What Are The Grounds for Divorce in NJ?

 In New Jersey, there are two classifications of the grounds for divorce: no-fault divorce grounds and fault divorce grounds.

 - No-Fault Divorce in NJ – No grounds are needed to file for divorce.
 Both parties have simply agreed that the marriage is irreparable and neither party is accepting or placing blame.
-However, you and your spouse must be living apart for 18 consecutive months or more before filing for no-fault divorce to prove that there is no chance for a reconciliation.

 - Fault-Based Divorce in NJ – Fault is not required in New Jersey, but spouses still have the option to file for divorce based on a pre-determined list of grounds for a divorce.